-All qualifying races will be held under the General Competition Rules and Standing Supplementary Regulations of Motorsport South Africa (MSA), these regulations, the Supplementary Regulations and Final Instructions issued by the Promoters, and the applicable Recognition Form “A”.
+All qualifying races will be held under the General Competition Rules and Standing Supplementary Regulations of the particular race organizer, these regulations, the Supplementary Regulations and Final Instructions issued by the Promoters, and the applicable Recognition Form “A”.

 The intention is to establish a racing championship for period qualifying classic racing bikes.